willfong/poc-cognito-frontend/README.md

 Once the user has been confirmed, successful logins will print to the console the JWT.

+## TODO

+1. MFA - Adding the MFA seems to work because verification passed.
+But the signIn doesn't seem to require it.
+Need to find out how to require MFA if it has been added.
+1. Refresh - Automatically update the access token.

+## Design Considerations

+1. We'd like to make MFA optional, since not all applications may need this level of compelxity.
+1. We're not supporting SMS MFA, since that's crap to use and costs money and sucks to support.

 ## Setup

 Create an `.env` file: